David7500/ClipboardTranslator/README.md

 Before running the program, you need to install the following Python dependencies:

 - `PyQt5`: For the graphical user interface (GUI).
-- `pynput`: To listen for keypress events (e.g., Esc key to hide the window).
 - `requests`: For making HTTP requests to fetch word definitions.
 - `deep_translator`: For translating text via Google Translate.